apache/seatunnel/docs/en/start-v2/locally/quick-start-flink.md

 ```

-**See The Output**: When you run the command, you could see its output in your console, You can think this
+**See The Output**: When you run the command, you could see its output in your console.
+You can think this
 is a sign that the command ran successfully or not.

 The SeaTunnel console will prints some logs as below: